Andrea Álvarez (musician): Doble A

 Andrea Álvarez enters 2008 with a new album: Doble A. This time, it is with her new band (Nano Casale on bass), and her former Producer, Emilio Haro, who participated in the arrangements. Álvarez calls Jim Diamond, well known American Producer from Detroit, Michigan, to give shape to a more raw and visceral record.
 It is recorded in ION studios and mixed and mastered in Ghetto Recorders by Diamond in Detroit.

 Featuring guest guitarist and artist, Ricardo Mollo (of Divididos) and Richard Coleman, the album is edited by Pirca Records and distributed by Universal Music.
 The album's official presentation took place on April 16, 2009, at the Niceto Club hall in Buenos Aires, Argentina.
 In 2010 Doble A is released in Mexico, by the hand of Fonarte Latino.

 Two years later, with her new band (bassist Lonnie Hillyer and guitarist León Peirone) with the participation of Mariano Martínez and Richard Coleman as guests, she edited her first DVD, Doble A en Vivo en Estudio ION, which can be downloaded for free from her website.

-Y Lo Dejamos Venir
+Y lo dejamos venir

-In 2013 it launches the track Se Pudre Todo.
+In 2013 it launches the track "Se Pudre Todo".
 She recorded that version with Hillyer and Peirone, and posted it for free on her website.
 She also made a video clip for that version of the song.

 In 2015 she independently releases her fourth album, Y Lo Dejamos Venir, with her band: Lonnie Hillyer on bass and Tomás Brugués on guitar.
-The production was led by Andrea and co-Produced Andrea Álvarez and Lonnie Hillyer which contains twelve songs most of which composed by Andrea, including the 2015 version of Se Pudre Todo.
-The track from that album, Se Pudre Todo, was also critically acclaimed and was featured in a show broadcast online at Vorterix.
+The production was led by Andrea and co-Produced Andrea Álvarez and Lonnie Hillyer which contains twelve songs most of which composed by Andrea, including the 2015 version of "Se Pudre Todo".
+The track from that album, "Se Pudre Todo", was also critically acclaimed and was featured in a show broadcast online at Vorterix.